red diamonds: a rare red diamond

 Unlike other fancy-colored diamonds, red diamonds owe their color to an extremely rare natural phenomenon known as plastic deformation.
 This process occurs when a diamond is subjected to intense pressure during its formation deep within the Earth.
 As a result, the diamond’s atomic structure is altered, creating defects that affect how light passes through the stone.
 This structural distortion is responsible for the deep red hue of these rare gems.

 Because this process is so rare, red diamonds are found in only a few locations worldwide.
-The Argyle Mine in Australia was the most significant source of red diamonds until its closure in 2020, but they have also been discovered in Brazil, Russia, and parts of Africa.
+The Argyle Mine in Australia was the most significant source until its closure in 2020, but they have also been discovered in Brazil, Russia, and parts of Africa.
 With the closure of the Argyle Mine, natural red diamonds have become even more elusive, further increasing their desirability and value.

 The Rarity of Red Diamonds